BreakBB/pyclicker/README.md

 # PyClicker

 PyClicker is a simple mouse simulating tool for Windows.
-It uses the Windows API to stay "below radar" and is therefore not detected my programs which recognizes similar tools.
+It uses the Windows API to stay "below radar" and is therefore not detected by programs which recognize similar tools.

 ## How to use it